mhorpheus/test/DFIR-TechDeploy.md

-# IRIS Incident Response Technology Deployment Guide
+# XFIR Incident Response Technology Deployment Guide
-The purpose of this page is to document the IRIS Incident Response ticketing process for Technology Deployment.
+The purpose of this page is to document the XFIR Incident Response ticketing process for Technology Deployment.

 Depending on the situation you may need to leverage Endpoint Detection and Response (EDR) and/or Network Sensor technology in support of your Incident Response engagement.
 This guide serves as a reference point for that process.

-The following documentation is a guideline for IRIS consultants for the IRIS Incident Response Technology Deployment process and is a living document.
-If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/Home.md)).
+The following documentation is a guideline for XFIR consultants for the XFIR Incident Response Technology Deployment process and is a living document.
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/Home.md)).

 ## EDR Technology @ IBM
 IBM will always attempt to provide an environment that is "Vendor Agnostic".
-Having said that IRIS will likely always have to rely, to some degree, on external vendors for various technology solutions.
+Having said that XFIR will likely always have to rely, to some degree, on external vendors for various technology solutions.
 Our partnership agreements with these EDR vendors allow us to use the technology free of charge for up to 60 days.

 It is imperative that you set the expectations surrounding this timeframe with the client at the beginning of an engagement where this technology will be incorporated.
 The client will not have access to this technology after that 60 day time period has expired unless an agreement to use the technology through follow-on services or licensing of the technology itself has been established.